 5. Value Structure Hierarchy

 - Add a black layer at the top of everything overall you boards groupings.

 - This is a guide layer that you can turn on and off as you design or at the end for final touches.

 A dark vignette can help strengthen the focal point of the frame.
 I use a curves adjustment layer over everything and bring down the mids, blacks, and whites.
 I'll use a vector mask to mask out the area I want to leave as it's normal tone, with a high feather value to soften the blend between the lighter and darker values.
 If used with extreme values it can look a bit like a harsh spotlight.
-I prefer to use it with subtle effect to draw the eye to the important part of the frame.
+I prefer to use it with subtle effects to draw the eye to the important part of the frame.

 7. The Usual Suspects: Depth of Field, Motion Blur, Glows, Lens Flares, Volumetric Lighting, etc